-- (6) Dose evaluation models that are codified or approved for use by DOE must be used.
-Alternative dose evaluation models, including those used by other regulatory agencies, national organizations or international organizations, must be approved for use by the Chief Health, Safety and Security Officer, or by the DOE Field Element Manager with the concurrence of a Cognizant Secretarial Officer and the Chief Health, Safety and Security Officer, or for NNSA sites by the NNSA Field Element Manager with the concurrence of the NNSA Cognizant Secretarial Officer in consultation with the Chief Health, Safety and Security Officer. - (7) DOE-approved dose coefficients must be used to evaluate doses resulting from DOE radiological activities.
+- Models for dose evaluation calculations must be appropriate for their purpose.
+Dose evaluation models that are codified or approved for use by regulators of DOE or by DOE must be used where applicable.
+Alternatives to such codified or approved dose evaluation models to be used for demonstrating compliance with this Order must be approved by the Field Element Manager and, as determined necessary by the Field Element Manager, in consultation with their Cognizant Secretarial Officer and the Office of Health, Safety and Security. - (7) DOE-approved dose coefficients must be used to evaluate doses resulting from DOE radiological activities.
 Use of alternative dose coefficients must be approved by the Chief Health, Safety and Security Officer or by a Cognizant Secretarial Officer in consultation with the Chief Health, Safety and Security Officer. - (8) Doses to members of the public from airborne effluents must be evaluated with the CAP-88 model or another EPA-approved model or method to demonstrate compliance with applicable subparts of 40 CFR Part 61, National Emission Standards for Hazardous Air Pollutants. - (9) Environmental monitoring must be conducted to characterize routine and non-routine releases of radioactive material from radiological activities, estimate the dispersal pattern in the environs, characterize the pathway(s) of exposure to members of the public and estimate the doses to individuals and populations in the vicinity of the site or operation commensurate with the nature of the DOE radiological activities and the risk to the public and the environment.
 Radiological monitoring must be integrated with the general environmental and effluent monitoring.
 Environmental monitoring must include, but is not limited to: - (a) Effluent Monitoring - (b) Environmental Surveillance - (c) Meteorological Monitoring.
 Meteorological monitoring must be commensurate with the level of site radiological activities, the site topographical characteristics, and the distance to critical receptors.
 The scope must be sufficient to characterize atmospheric dispersion and model the dose to members of the public over distances commensurate with the magnitude of potential source terms and possible pathways to the atmosphere.